PHACDataHub/sci-portal/docs/extensibility.md

 ### "Parking" Over-Budget Projects

-It is possible to "park" or shutdown an over-spending project to reduce costs on a case-by-case basis.
+It is possible to "park" or shutdown an over-spending project to reduce costs.

-If the infrastructure for a given template can be configured to reduce spending, we can create a Crossplane Composition for the "parked" state and use the `compositionSelector` like the implementation for [multi-cloud support](#multi-cloud-support).
+If the infrastructure for a given template can be configured to reduce spending, create and label a Crossplane Composition for the "parked" state.
+Use the implementation pattern for [multi-cloud support](#multi-cloud-support) to choose which Composition/state to provision.

-This functionality can be added to the Backstage UI by introducing a [Custom Catalog Action](https://backstage.io/docs/features/software-catalog/catalog-customization#customize-actions) that appears as a button on the Catalog entity.
-The button would link to a Template that creates a Pull Request with the new "parked" state.
+Add this functionality to Backstage by adding a [Custom Catalog Action](https://backstage.io/docs/features/software-catalog/catalog-customization#customize-actions) on the Catalog entities.
+This button should link to a new template that creates a Pull Request with the new "parked" state.
 Configure the button to be visible only to users with the [required permissions](https://backstage.io/docs/permissions/frontend-integration).

-Creating a Pull Request to "park" over-budget projects can be automated as well.
-Configure the Cloud Function that handles budget alert notifications to use the Backstage API to create a Pull Request at a given threshold.
+To automate "parking" over-budget projects, configure the Cloud Function that handles budget alert notifications to use the Backstage API to create a Pull Request.

 A similar approach can be taken to restore a “parked” projects.